cwfei/proposals/suria-fcm-direct-channel.md

 ```

 ### FCM HTTP v1 API
-Update Firebase Admin SDK to a version where it uses FCM HTTP v1 API.
+Update Firebase Admin SDK to a version that uses FCM HTTP v1 API.

 ### Handle notifications on iOS
 The client handles remote notifications in one of the FIRMessaging's delegate methods, `messaging(_:didReceive:)`.
 With the deprecation of this method, remote notifications will be sent to `application(_:didReceiveRemoteNotification:)` instead.